takenet/blip-docs/source/includes/en/content-types/media-link.md

 ## Media link

-> Note: The metadata support varies per channel, it may be ignored if not supported.

 > Sending the link of an image including title, descriptive text and metadata:

 ```csharp
 //To send media links, the message sent must have a MediaLink document as follow: